ambernettech/chefdk-fundamentals/scene_10-SCRIPT.md

 ## Connecting to Chef Server

 We accomplished a lot during the first day.
 We created two cookbooks.
 One to setup workstations with our tools.
-And a second cookbook that setup a web server that delivered a "Hello, world!" message with somer pertinent information about our system.
+And a second cookbook that setup a web server that delivered a "Hello, world!" message with some1 pertinent information about our system.

 Later today we will be getting our first release of our launch page.
 To prepare for it and our eventual launch page we need to prepare for some incoming traffic.
 So lets walk through what it would take to manage multiple systems.

+-

 Currently our cookbook exists on one of our webservers.
-If we wanted to setup an additional web servers to serve additional traffic for our soon-to-be highly successful website what is the required effort.

-Estimate the effort and time it would take to deploy an identical web node.
+If we wanted to setup an additional web servers to serve additional traffic for our soon-to-be highly successful website what steps we would need to take to setup an identical sytem.

 -

+A new system would require us to provision a new node within our company or appropriate cloud provider with the appropriate access to login to administrate the system.

+Install the Chef tools.

+Transfer the apache cookbook.

+Running chef-client locally to apply the apache cookbook's default recipe.

+-

+As an exercise roughly estimate the time it would take to accomplish this series of steps of preparing another node.

+> Wait to allow a rough estimate

 The cost of installing the Chef tools, transfering the apache cookbook, and applying the run list is not terribly expensive.